Starwarsfan2099/PyWinDbg/README.md

  Variables:
-      verbose | True|False          Enables more output.
+          pid | PID                 Set a pid to attach to. executable | PATH                Set the path for an executable to be launched and attached to. verbose | True|False          Enables more output.
       debug   | True|False          Enables debugging output for development and bug hunting. logging | True|False          Enable logging to FILE.